 The famous Blue Lagoon is man-made

-Iceland sets the world standard for civil liberties and LGBT rights
+Iceland sets the world standard for civil liberties and LGBTQ rights

 Family members do not share the same last name